 Patents protect new and inventive technical innovations.
-In this article I set out what I recommend as a good decision-making process for determining whether to file a patent application.
+In this article we set out what we recommend as a good decision-making process for determining whether to file a patent application.
+We have a separate article on the related topic as to when to file a patent application.

 1. Start with a clean sheet

 There is a lot of conflicting advice about patents in circulation, some of which is wrong or based on anecdotal evidence from what happened in the past to individual companies in individual industries.
 It is better to make your own decisions systematically based on your own commercial context here and now; the structured approach set out below should assist you.